serge-rgb/milton/README.md

 - Visual Studio 2013 (I'm using VS Ultimate with Surround Sound, but Community Edition should be fine)

 0. If needed, run `scripts\vcvars.bat` to have the Visual Studio suite in your PATH.
-1. Run `setup.bat` to clone libnuwen, which is essentially the MIT-licensed part of Milton, and build SDL
+1. Run `setup.bat` to build SDL
 2. Build with `build.bat`
 3. Milton is compiled to `build\Milton.exe`

 Linux
 -----

+Note: If setup.sh fails, just install the equivalents of clang and libsdl-dev for your distribution.

-The setup script will try and get libsdl.
+0. `./setup.sh` The setup script will try and get libsdl.
 I'm on Ubuntu and a friend added Arch.
 Patches welcome!

-0. `./setup.sh`
 1. `./build.sh`
 2. Milton is compiled to `./milton`